 The testing proceeds with the assessment team performing standard tests, such as port and vulnerability scans, to see whether the ICS is susceptible to the current publicly disclosed vulnerabilities.
-Next, the team starts working on the attack vectors that were identified in the test plan.
+Next, the team starts working on the attack vectors which were identified in the test plan.
 These items can often be worked in parallel, allowing the cyber lead to divide the team to work on separate efforts.
 The cyber lead of the assessment team will likely assign a level of effort to each task.
-These allotments allow the team to cover a larger number of attack vectors so they operate more efficiently.
-The team does not want to be constrained to searching for a problem in a portion of the system that may be operating securely.
-The attack vectors specified in the test plan may uncover problems, but may clue the team into other areas that lead to a vulnerability discovery.
-It is optimal if the assessment team has the freedom to vary from the test plan because they may expose any easily exploitable vulnerabilities an attacker is likely to use.
+Such allotment of tasks will allow team members to cover a larger number of attack vectors so they can operate more efficiently.
+The team does not want to be limited to searching for a problem in a portion of the system that may be operating securely.
+The attack vectors specified in the test plan may uncover problems, but may point the team to other areas and so lead to a vulnerability discovery.
+It is advantageous if the assessment team has the freedom to vary from the test plan because in so doing it may expose any easily-exploitable vulnerabilities that an attacker might use.